endangereddataweek/resources/CONTRIBUTING.md

 * **Describe the current behavior** and **explain which behavior you expected to see instead** and why.
 * **Explain why this enhancement would be useful** to Endangered Data Week.
 * **List some other events or applications where this enhancement exists.**

-### Your First Contribution

-Unsure where to begin contributing to Endangered Data Week?
-You can start by looking through these `beginner` and `help-wanted` issues:

-* [Beginner issues][beginner] - issues which should only require a few lines of code, and a test or two.
-* [Help wanted issues][help-wanted] - issues which should be a bit more involved than `beginner` issues.

-Both issue lists are sorted by total number of comments.
-While not perfect, number of comments is a reasonable proxy for impact a given change will have.

 ### Pull Requests